relapse

 3. Encourage Aftercare to Help Prevent Relapse

 Sober living is a beautiful support system for someone in early recovery.
-If your child is finishing up his treatment program, ask the counselors to recommend a sober living home.
+If your child is finishing his treatment program, ask the counselors to recommend a sober living home.
 Some programs suggest being at least three hours from home to minimize triggers from the past as much as possible.

 Sober living can be a safe, supportive place for your child to feel more confident.
 She will be more prepared and ready to face the pressures of the outside world.
 It’s not easy for anyone to stay sober, particularly for young people.
 It’s awkward to be the only one not drinking.
 Having a group of housemates on the same path can make a difference in your child’s ability to stay sober.